DHing1994/Project-3/README.md

-Can create pie charts for meta popularity at a given event or given time period Can create histograms detailing historic meta share of a given archetype Can create heatmaps for analysis based on the countries of participants
+Can create pie charts for meta popularity at a given event or given time period Can create histograms detailing historic meta share of a given archetype Can create choropleth for analysis based on the countries of participants

 User driven tools to make changes to the data provided